Skip to content

 • --resolve www.staging.foobar.com.us-2.platformsh.site:443:1.2.3.4

 • We tell curl not to do a DNS lookup for www.staging.foobar.com.us-2.platformsh.site.
-We do that because in our case that will resolve to the Fastly endpoint, not our origin (nginx)
+We do that because in our case that resolves to the Fastly endpoint, not our origin (nginx)

 • We specify 443 because we are using https